FREE Case Review (866) 588-0600

 • Property damage (since dogs are considered property in most states)

-• Emotional distress in certain cases, although this is rare and depends on state laws.
+• Emotional distress in some instances, although this is rare and depends on state laws.

 • Insurance Coverage: